 If the principal regulator refuses to issue a receipt for a prospectus, it will notify the filer and the non-principal regulators by sending a refusal letter through SEDAR.
 In these circumstances, the Instrument will no longer apply to the filing and the filer may deal separately with the local securities regulatory authority or regulator in any non-principal jurisdiction in which the prospectus was filed to determine if the local securities regulatory authority or regulator would issue a local receipt.

-3.4 Exemption from non-harmonized prospectus provisions (Repealed)
+3.4 Exemption from non-harmonized prospectus provisions3.4 Exemption from non-harmonized prospectus provisions (Repealed)